joseterrera/jobly/readme.md

 This application has similar functionality to linkedin but at a smaller scale using express, json schema, jsonwebtoken, and pg.
 Some of these are explained below.

+### To Run The Application

+1. Run `npm install` to add all the necessary libraries.
+2. On the terminal type psql and then `CREATE DATABASE jobly;`
+3. After that, also create one database for tests`CREATE DATABASE jobly_test;`
+4. Exit psql and then type `psql jobly < data.sql` to import the tables.
+5. Repeat the same step for the tests `psql jobly_test < data.sql`.
+6. Seed the jobly database to add an admin user and some companies.
+7. Run `npm start` or `npm dev` if you want to use nodemon and make changes.
+8. To run tests type `npm test`.

 ### Libraries we use on this application: